HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ## Access Control Traversal for nested collections (ACL Traversal)

-In nested access control If user has access to the child collection but not parent then the parent collection will not be visible to the user.
-Hence user cannot navigate to the child collection to perform any operations.
-In order to overcome this a new configuration (i.e aclTraversal) has been introduced which will allow all users to view all the collections across DAM, but user will not be able to modify, view access panel or any media items unless user has access to that collection.
-In this case user will be able to only navigate by clicking the collection to reach to the sub collection for which the user has access to.
-This configuration is an application level configuration which can be enabled or disabled through helm.
+For access control in nested collections, if the user has access to the child collection but not the parent, then the parent collection is not visible to the user.
+Hence, user cannot navigate to the child collection to perform any operations.
+In order to overcome this, a new configuration called Access Control (ACL) Traversal is introduced.

+ACL Traversal allows users to view collections across DAM, but they cannot modify or view media items and the access panel unless they have access to that collection.
+Users can only navigate by clicking the parent collection to reach the child collection for which the user has access to.
+This configuration is an application level configuration that you can enable or disable through Helm:

 ```
 # Application Configuration